 helen maree cooper

-Helen trained at the Royal College of Music and Royal Birmingham Conservatoire.
-Roles while training included Dritter Knabe Die Zauberflöte, Dorabella Così fan tutte, Hermia A Midsummer Night’s Dream, Ruggiero Alcina, Tisbe & Cenerentola La Cenerentola, Radamisto Radamisto, Lel The Snow Maiden, Mrs Segstrom A Little Night Music, Sœur Mathilde Dialogues des Carmélites, Mercedes Carmen and La Libellule L’enfant et les sortilèges.
-She created the role of Louise for the premiere of Michael Wolter’s Ava’s Wedding in 2015.
-She currently studies with Tim Evans-Jones.
+Helen trained at the Royal College of Music and the Royal Birmingham Conservatoire.
+Roles during her training included Dritter Knabe in Die Zauberflöte, Dorabella in Così fan tutte, Hermia in A Midsummer Night’s Dream, Ruggiero in Alcina, Tisbe & Cenerentola in La Cenerentola, Radamisto in Radamisto, Lel in The Snow Maiden, Mrs Segstrom in A Little Night Music, Sœur Mathilde in Dialogues des Carmélites, Mercedes in Carmen, and La Libellule in L’enfant et les sortilèges.
+She also created the role of Louise for the premiere of Michael Wolter’s Ava’s Wedding.

-Helen is an experienced dancer, having trained at the North London Dance Studio from the age of five and competing in the All England Dance Festivals.
-This training led her to dance the role of Tinkerbell’s animation silhouette in the world premiere Welsh National Opera production of Richard Ayres’ Peter Pan, directed by Keith Warner.
+An experienced dancer, Helen began training at the North London Dance Studio at the age of five and competed in the All England Dance Festivals.
+This background led her to perform as the animation silhouette of Tinkerbell in the world premiere of Welsh National Opera’s Peter Pan by Richard Ayres, directed by Keith Warner.

-She has worked with internationally-renowned conductors including Adrian Kelly, Iwan Davies, Oliver Gooch, Christopher Bucknall and Michael Rosewell.
-Other coaches include Johnathan Lemalu, Sophie Bevan, Stephen Varcoe, Richard Jackson and Isabel Leonard.
+Helen has worked with internationally renowned conductors including Adrian Kelly, Iwan Davies, Oliver Gooch, Christopher Bucknall, and Michael Rosewell.
+Her coaches have included Jonathan Lemalu, Sophie Bevan, Stephen Varcoe, Richard Jackson, and Isabel Leonard.

-Helen’s solo oratorio repertoire includes Bach’s Johannes-Passion and Magnificat, Handel’s Messiah, Mozart’s Requiem and Vespers, Duruflé’s Requiem, and Brahms’ Liebeslieder Waltzes.
-She has performed with contemporary music ensemble Festival Voices, the CBSO, and toured and broadcast across Europe as a member of the Philharmonia Chorus.
-Other professional engagements include contracts as a soloist and ensemble member with the Thursford Christmas Spectacular in 2015 and touring internationally with the Ida Girls.
+Helen has performed with contemporary music ensemble Festival Voices, the CBSO, and toured and broadcast across Europe as a member of the Philharmonia Chorus.
+Other professional engagements include contracts as a soloist and ensemble member with the Thursford Christmas Spectacular in 2015, as well as touring internationally with the Ida Girls.

 Outreach & participation